Swanson Health's Complete Beginner's Guide to Essential Oils

 Take a whiff of the air around you.
 What do you smell?
 Are you immediately put in a good mood with the smell of fresh cut flowers?
 Suddenly craving pie with the smell of baked apples and cinnamon wafting through the halls?
 Or feel like gagging after being blasted with exhaust from the bus?

-- Relaxation and stress relief
+- Supporting relaxation and stress relief1

-- Mood enhancement, balance and well being
+- Aiding mood1 and well being

-- Supporting immune, respiratory and circulatory health
+- Supporting immune system6 and circulatory health2

 Aromatherapy can be a great, natural, complementary health treatment in a variety of situations.
 To find out which scents may help you, find an aromatherapy book at your local library or do some online searching to find out about popular essential oils and get recipes for mixing your own rejuvenating scents.